xogroup/toki-config-file/README.md

 > Loads configuration from static file and returns it as an object <!-- Repo Brief Description -->

 <!-- Long Description -->
-This is the static file configuration loader for the Toki project.
+This is the static file configuration loading submodule for the Toki project which is used by `toki-config` to load a toki configuration.
+See [toki](https://github.com/xogroup/toki) or [toki-config](https://github.com/xogroup/toki-config) for more details.

 <!-- Maintainer (Hint, probably you) -->
 Lead Maintainer: [Rob Horrigan](https://github.com/robhorrigan)